MPJ-Imaging/battery_xct_workflows/paper/paper.md

 - Measuring the canister (e.g., diameter, eccentricity) and detecting dents via ellipse fitting; and
 - Unrolling 2D slices of the electrode winding into polar coordinates [@kok2019virtual] and fitting an ideal spiral to quantify deviations from the expected winding pattern [@sun2025health].

-Each workflow is implemented as a standalone notebook and bundled with example data (images and, where appropriate, segmentation masks) so it can be run without specialized preprocessing.
+Each workflow is implemented as a Jupyter notebook and bundled with example data (images and, where appropriate, segmentation masks) so it can be run without specialized preprocessing.
 The notebooks are written in Python and rely on widely used scientific libraries; NumPy [@harris2020numpy], SciPy [@virtanen2020scipy], scikit-image [@van2014scikit], Matplotlib [@hunter2007matplotlib], and scikit-learn [@pedregosa2011scikit].
 All materials are archived with a Zenodo DOI to ensure long-term accessibility.

 By lowering the barrier to quantitative XCT analysis, these notebooks promote transparent, reproducible practice in battery science and provide adaptable templates for related problems in tomography and X-ray imaging.